Prairie Watersheds Climate Program (PWCP)

 Abandoned Well Sealing

 The WWD provides the materials required for the disinfecting and proper sealing of the well(s) and arranges the rental and contracting of any equipment necessary for excavation.
-Cost to the landowner is $150 for sealing a well costing $600 or less, and for a well costing more than $600, the WWD will pay the first $450 and the landowner shall be responsible for all additional costs.Abandoned Well Capping
+The cost share for the project is 25% landowner and 75% district.Abandoned Well Capping

 Repairs to eroded areas where water has created damage to a waterway or adjacent field.
 Board covers 75% of construction costs and landowner contributes 25%.Gully Stabilization